PolycarbonateLanguage/.github/profile/README.md

 <br>

 ## Functions
-A function looks simple. it can start with any letter, and may take any amount of arguments (im not THAT evil...)
+A function looks simple. it can start with any letter, and may take any amount of arguments (im not THAT evil...). **Functions names can be only one letter**
 <br>
 <br>
 Consider a function a(t), which represents the equation of a standard parabola with no transformations applied on it: